-We have compiled an Excel based Capital gains calculator for Property.
+We have compiled an Excel based Capital gains calculator for Property based on new 2001 series CII (Cost Inflation Index).
 It calculates both Long Term and Short Term capital gains and associated taxes.
 You need to feed your property sale & purchase date along with values.
 There is option to include cost of repairs/improvement that you might have incurred during the holding period.

 Before you start using the calculator here are some things you must know:

-If the property is sold after 3 years of purchase the corresponding gains or losses is called LONG Term Capital Gains (or Loss).
-If sold within 3 years its SHORT Term Capital gains (or loss).
+If the property is sold after 2 years (changed in Budget 2017 and applicable from April 1, 2017) of purchase the corresponding gains or losses is called LONG Term Capital Gains (or Loss).
+If sold within 2 years its SHORT Term Capital gains (or loss).

 Short Term Capital Gains from property is added to income and taxed at your income tax slab rates.